core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * It strongly discourages unsecured group communication for CoAP based on the CoAP NoSec (No Security) mode (see {{chap-unsecured-groupcomm}} and {{chap-security-considerations-nosec-mode}}), and highlights the risk of amplification attacks together with mitigations against those (see {{ssec-amplification}}).

+  This is a major advancement from {{RFC7390}}, which defined CoAP group communication based on IP multicast to operate in CoAP NoSec mode, until a future group security solution was developed.

 * It defines the use of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} as the security protocol to protect group communication for CoAP, together with high-level guidelines on secure group maintenance (see {{chap-oscore}}).

+  This is a major advancement from {{RFC7390}}, which at that time could not rely on a group security solution to protect group communication for CoAP.

 This document updates {{RFC7252}} as follows.